The Fatty Liver Diet: Foods to Eat and Avoid to Reverse Fatty Liver Disease

 Here is a list of foods to avoid if you have fatty liver disease:

 Remember, making simple lifestyle changes can go a long way in preventing and even reversing fatty liver disease.
-Always consult with your healthcare provider before making any significant changes to your diet or exercise routine.1,4,5
+Always consult with your healthcare provider before making any significant changes to your diet or exercise routine1,4,5.

 Another important fruit that you can add to your diet is grapefruit.
 Grapefruits are rich in naringenin, a flavonoid that has liver-protective properties (as per several lab studies).
-Adding grapefruits to your diet might help you avoid further liver damage.
+Adding grapefruits to your diet might help you avoid further liver damage8.

 Dr. Rajeev Singh, BAMS